 - %K = The fast oscillator computed using the above formula

 There is also a second quantity computed known as %D, which is the 3-day SMA of the %K. It is a smoothed version of the %K. It is computed because %K is a volatile indicator and can lead to spurious signals.
-A smoothed version (%D) moves much slower than the %K hence the signals generated are indicative of a stronger trend.
+A smoothed version (%D) moves much slower than the %K; hence the signals generated indicate a stronger trend.

 The above levels may be used as buy (%K below 20) or sell (%K above 80) to create a simple mechanical trading strategy.
 In practice, the thresholds are used in combination with other indicators and serve as warning signals.

 George Lane, the indicator’s creator, suggests the following strategy.
 Treat the overbought and oversold thresholds as preconditions.
 Once the indicators hit such levels, the trader must look for a divergence.
 A divergence is when the price moves in a different direction from the indicator.
 There are two types of divergences, bull divergence and bear divergence.

 The bull divergence is used to identify buy signals.
 When the stochastic oscillator falls below 20, the trader should look for two further conditions.
 First, the trader should check if the %K has fallen below %D, then see if there is a divergence in the movement of %K and the stock price.